jsoulier/wildfire_simulator/README.md

 ```
 > NOTE: You will need to modify the path according to your username

+> NOTE: The AppData folder will be hidden from you by default.
-> NOTE: You may want to enable hidden folders.
+While not required, you may be interested in enabling hidden folders.
 See [Enabling Hidden Folders on Windows](#41-enabling-hidden-folders-on-windows) for details

 ![](doc/installing_plugin_4.png)